ExploreConsulting/netsuite-fasttrack-toolkit-ss2/readme.md

  * @NApiVersion 2.x
  * @NScriptType Suitelet
  */
-/* these two lines bring lodash into scope for compile time, and add it as a silent dependency of this module (in the correct path of ./lodash assuming lodash is installed in the same folder as this script) */
+/* This line brings lodash into scope for compile time, and adds it as a silent dependency of this module
+ */
-///<amd-dependency path="./lodash" name="_" />
+///<amd-dependency path="./NFT-SS2-0.2.1/lodash" name="_" />

-import * as LogManager from './NFT-SS2-0.2.0/EC_Logger'
+import * as LogManager from './NFT-SS2-0.2.1/EC_Logger'
-import * as customer from "./NFT-SS2-0.2.0/DataAccess/CustomerBase"
+import * as customer from "./NFT-SS2-0.2.1/DataAccess/CustomerBase"
-import * as nsdal from "./NFT-SS2-0.2.0/DataAccess/EC_nsdal"
+import * as nsdal from "./NFT-SS2-0.2.1/DataAccess/EC_nsdal"
-import * as moment from "./NFT-SS2-0.2.0/moment"
+import * as moment from "./NFT-SS2-0.2.1/moment"

-var log = LogManager.DefaultLogger
+// each script should request the DefaultLogger var log = LogManager.DefaultLogger

 /**
- * define the nsdal custom record for this client including a couple custom fields
+ * define a customer class for our NetSuite account including custom fields.
+Standard fields come from customer.Base
- * This could be in a separate file
+ * so we don't have to repeat them here.
+This Customer class could be in a separate file (e.g Customer.ts) and
- */
-class Customer extends customer.Base {
+ * reused across all scripts via `import {Customer} from "./Customer"` */ class Customer extends customer.Base {
    @nsdal.FieldType.multiselect